-- 14 Metal bioavailability in freshwater and marine sediments is governed by different - ligands/processes (e.g. organic carbon, sulfides, iron and manganese oxy hydroxide and - 16 redox potential) and the relative importance of these binding phases may differ - depending on the metals binding capacity and general behaviour. - 18 It is recommended to make a clear differentiation between for example metal/inorganic - metal compounds that are susceptible for binding with sulfides and those metals that are - 20 not sulfide binders, but where the use of partitioning to Fe-Mn (oxy)hydroxides, - 21 speciation calculations(reduced forms under anoxic conditions) and organic carbon - 22 normalisation may be more appropriate. - 23 If it is relevant to take bioavailability of metals/inorganic metal compounds in sediments - 24 into account in the CSR, such as SEM/AVS for metals, then it is recommended this - 25 correction be performed for both the effect data and exposure data.
-Further information - about metals can be found in chapter 3.5.2 on SEM-AVS normalization.
+- 11 Metal bioavailability in freshwater and marine sediments is governed by different - 12 ligands/processes (e.g. organic carbon, sulfides, iron and manganese oxy hydroxide and - 13 redox potential) and the relative importance of these binding phases may differ - 14 depending on the metals binding capacity and general behaviour. - 15 It is recommended to make a clear differentiation between for example metal/inorganic - metal compounds that are susceptible for binding with sulfides and those metals that are - 17 not sulfide binders, but where the use of partitioning to Fe-Mn (oxy)hydroxides, - speciation calculations (reduced forms under anoxic conditions) and organic carbon - 19 normalisation may be more appropriate. - 20 If it is relevant to take bioavailability of metals/inorganic metal compounds in sediments - 21 into account in the CSR, such as SEM/AVS for metals, then it is recommended this - 22 correction be performed for both the effect data and exposure data.
+Further information - about metals can be found in chapter 3.5.2 of Appendix R.7.13-2 on SEM-AVS - 24 normalization22.